A-Wu5/twitter-clone/README.md

 # twitter-clone
-NextJS tutorial application for learning purposes.
+NextJS application for learning purposes.

+Followed this [tutorial](https://youtu.be/vUYopHWOURg?si=BqAHz86toZ4Tzx6E) by Codesistency